 In 2014 Yung released her first solo album, "Taller Than Trees", a 10-track record with some of Yung's earliest creations as a songwriter and made her way to Nashville, TN.
 While in the great Music City, Yung kept busy performing regularly with Joanna Barbera, a published singer-songwriter, Hip-Hop sensation, Stealing Oceans, and various other artists and bands.
 Clocking many hours in the studio cutting violin on other tracks and projects, Yung became a quick dial for artists needing lush strings or beautiful melodic solo lines.

 Now based out of Lafayette, LA, Yung has settled into a new city with a handful of new tricks.
 Determined to break the mold and perception of violin, Yung is pushing the limits and writing new material featuring violin in an unconventional way.
 Learning how to use both, violin and voice, she is transforming genre and creating a new sound.

-"Wild Beasts", a 6-song EP is due to drop early 2019.
+"Wild Beasts", a 6-song EP is due to drop summer of 2019.
 Featuring songs with a bigger punch and a sea of strings, this EP will be vastly different than Yung's earlier writing.
 Hold on to your knickers, folks...